MRC Got Mad When It Was Pointed Out That Right-Wing Rage Against Critical Race Theory Was Manufactured Topic: Media Research Center

 MRC Defends Drummer Fired From Band Over Refusing COVID Vaccine Topic: Media Research Center

-It's not tquite embracing theworst people (or the UFC) to advance right-wing narratives, but the Media Research Center came somewhat close by defending the right of an ex-member of a washed-out '90s band to refuse to get a COVID vaccine.
-Abitail Streetman wrote in an Aug.
+It's not tquite embracing theworst people (or the UFC) to advance right-wing narratives, but the Media Research Center came somewhat close by defending the right of an ex-member of a washed-up '90s band to refuse to get a COVID vaccine.
+Abigail Streetman wrote in an Aug.
 4 post:

 Vaccine mandates have been growing in popularity over the last couple months with companies like Tyson, Walmart, Google and Disney now all requiring the shot.
 But it’s not just theatres and businesses now.
 Pete Parada, drummer for The Offspring has been booted by his own band members for refusing to get vaccinated due to possible complications related to his medical history